Abby Kinchy

 Kinchy, Abby J. (2012) Seeds, Science, and Struggle: The Global Politics of Transgenic Crops.
 Cambridge: The MIT Press.

 The following is a selection of recent publications in Scopus.
-Abby Kinchy has 34 indexed publications in the subjects of Social Sciences, Environmental Science, and Energy.
+Abby Kinchy has 36 indexed publications in the subjects of Social Sciences, Environmental Science, Arts and Humanities.

 Dan Walls, Abby Kinchy, Tal Margalit, Mónica D. Ramírez-Andreotta, Salvatore Engel-Di Mauro